-Except for the promissory notes as disclosed in note 27, the directors of the Company consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost (including pledged bank deposits, trade and other receivables, bank balances and cash, trade and other payables, amount due from non-controlling interests of a subsidiary, amount due to an investee and bonds) in the consolidated financial statements approximate their fair values.
+Except for the promissory notes as disclosed in note 26, the directors of the Company consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost (including pledged bank deposits, trade and other receivables, loan receivable, bank balances and cash, trade and other payables, amount due from non-controlling interests of a subsidiary, amount due to an investee, amount due to a joint venture and bond) in the consolidated financial statements approximate their fair values.

-42. PRINCIPAL SUBSIDIARIES
+41. PRINCIPAL SUBSIDIARIES

-Particulars of the principal subsidiaries as at 31st December, 2014 and 2013 are as follows:
+Particulars of the principal subsidiaries as at 31st December, 2015 and 2014 are as follows: